 Instructor: Hugh Crumley, PhD

-This seminar is for graduate students who are teaching their own college-level course as instructor of record (IOR) In summer term one, 2022.
+This seminar is for graduate students who are teaching their own college-level course as instructor of record (IOR.)
 It is open to all Duke graduate students in teaching as IOR at any institution, including and beyond Duke.
 It is meant to be taken in the same term that you teach your course and serve to support your professional development as a reflective, collegial instructor.
-It can be taken while continuting to engage in research or work on a dissertation and should not interfere with the timely completion of any of these.
+It can be taken while continuing to engage in research or work on a dissertation and should not interfere with the timely completion of any of these.
 It should, in fact, help you use your time more efficiently as you balance your research and teaching responsibilities, which should also serve your undergraduate students better.

 1. Set and assess goals (before and after term, respectively): what do you want to have completed by the end of the term?
 Possible goals might include an updated syllabus, a teaching video, an updated teaching statement/portfolio featuring course experience, development of a workshop for other instructors on specific aspect explored in the seminar, etc.